3 minutes read

 Here’s my personal rule-of-thumb:

-- npm ci: Always in CI pipelines, Docker builds, and production deployments.
+- npm ci: Always in CI (Continuous Integration) pipelines, Docker builds, and production deployments.
 It ensures deterministic, fast, and predictable outcomes.

-- npm install: Daily local dev, especially when adding or upgrading dependencies frequently.
+- npm install: Daily local development, especially when frequently adding or upgrading dependencies.

 Common errors I still hit and quick fixes